Laxmikant Kattimani: International career

 Kattimani was included in the India under-23 team which won the 2009 SAFF Championship.

 He further represented the youth squad which competed in the 2010 Asian Games.

 On 5 July 2011, India national football team manager Armando Colaco called him to the squad for friendlies against Maldives and Qatar.

+Career statistics

+Club

+Due to lack of information about stats before 2012-13 season the stats may vary for that time period.